Supporting improved digital health participation

 100% Digital Leeds partnered with Local Care Partnerships (LCP) in Leeds to develop a community-based approach to support digital inclusion for improved digital health participation, with Digital Health Hubs at the heart.
 The approach was developed and evaluated with Beeston and Middleton LCP and the development model was finessed with York Road LCP.
-The approach will be rolled-out across the city in an ambitious 24 month plan.
-The staged implementation plan will start in October 2022 with the support of over £200,000 in Health Inequalities funding which will increase third sector capacity for supporting digital inclusion.

-Working with Local Care Partnerships to reduce health inequalities
+Working with Local Care Partnerships

 Local Care Partnerships (LCPs) are place-based cross-sector networks bringing together partners from the health, public, and third sectors to deliver joined-up collaborative care that meets needs of the local population, reducing health inequalities.